Auto Lock Greyed Out: How to Fix it on iPhone [Latest Guide]

-In starting, the iPhone’s auto-lock function causes the touchscreen to be disabled after the last closing interaction.
-The Auto-Lock choice normally receives locked at 30 seconds regarding iPhone because it is automatically turned on.
+In the beginning, the iPhone’s auto-lock function causes the touchscreen to be disabled after the last closing interaction.
+The Auto-Lock choice normally receives locked at 30 seconds regarding the iPhone because it is automatically turned on.

-Therefore, it is recommended to disable the Low Power Mode of your device.
+Therefore, it is recommended to disable the low-power mode of your device.
 Also, you can change the settings to never automatically auto-lock after 30 seconds.
-You have an option to set the timing according to your choices.
+You have the option to set the timing according to your choices.

 Why Your iPhone’s Auto-Lock Is Greyed Out?

 Your auto-lock period is not the only thing that is changed to 30 seconds when Low Power Mode is activated.
-Until you can switch phones, the Low Power Mode setting on an iPhone will temporarily restrict certain background processes including downloads and mail retrieve.
+Until you can switch phones, the Low Power Mode setting on an iPhone will temporarily restrict certain background processes, including downloads and mail retrieval.

 Changing the Low Power Mode setting on your iPhone through the Settings menu is covered in the instructions above, but you can also alter it using the Control Center as well.